miko-soft/httpclient-bro/README.md

 $ npm install --save @mikosoft/httpclient-bro
 ```

+## XHR or Fetch
+This HTTP client can be used in two ways, as [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or as [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ## Development
 Before you make any changes run ```npm run dev``` to build the library by the webpack.